dwmoreau/MLI/Methods.md

 ### 2.1.3 Training / Validation split

 An 80 / 20% split is made for the training and validation sets.
-This split occurs at the level of the grouped entries.
-So the testing/validation split is performed on each group at grouping hierarchy 3.
+This split occurs at the level of the the Hermann–Mauguin spacegroup symbol.
+So the separation of training and validation data is performed in groups of common Hermann–Mauguin spacegroup symbol.

-$\textit{Splitting up the training and validation sets at the spacegroup symbol level seems to make more sense}$

 ### 2.1.4 Parameter scaling